The protection of intangible capital has become an increasingly important concern for businesses:

 During your trip, you should apply the following rules:

 During your trip, you should learn how to detect manipulations.
-Thieves often simply exchange one device for another similar one, so that the theft is not immediately apparent.
+Thieves often simply replace one device with another similar one, so that the theft is not immediately apparent.
 It is advisable to place a distinctive mark on all equipment.
 This way any theft will be noticed immediately.

 Hotels and taxis offer no guarantees; confidential conversations should be avoided in these places.
 Equipment or documents containing sensitive data should not be left in hotel safes.
 Likewise, be aware that communication networks in public places, hotels or business centres are likely to be monitored.